-Purpose: This test measures skill in six areas of basic math with decimals: (1) adding, (2) subtracting, (3) multiplying, (4) dividing, (5) converting decimals to shop fractions and (6) identifying which decimal is larger.
+Purpose: The Basic Math Skills II – Decimals test measures skill in six areas of basic math with decimals: (1) adding, (2) subtracting, (3) multiplying, (4) dividing, (5) converting decimals to shop fractions and (6) identifying which decimal is larger.

 When To Use It: The Basic Math Skills II -Decimals test should be used where employees need to be competent in basic math on their jobs.
 The test points up areas of deficiency that could be remedied by targeted training on the job.
 We believe that even though most jobs allow use of calculators, people who cannot do simple math in their head or by hand calculations will make a lot more mistakes when using calculators.
 Therefore, we advise against allowing candidates to use calculators for this test.